SatishDivvi/Log-Analysis/README.md

    - if your instructions do not depend on the virtual machine, the user will need to manually create the news database.
 They can do so from the psql console by typing CREATE DATABASE news;.

 2. where to get the newsdata.sql file with the database schema and data.
-   - Click the [link](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) to download the zip and extract the **newsdata.sql** file or you can download the file from my repository.
+   - Click the [link](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) to download the zip and extract the **newsdata.sql** file.
    - Move **newsdata.sql** file to the /vagrant folder of your VM if VM is being used.
    - Run the command `psql -d news -f newsdata.sql`